Tournament-Management-System/round-manager/README.md

 - [ ] Implement machine learning for optimal group assignments
 - [ ] Integrate with AI-powered judging systems
 - [ ] Enhance user interface for tournament setup and monitoring

-## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Tournament-Management-System/round-manager/blob/main/LICENSE) file for details.